Mississippi close to having most-restrictive abortion law

 The House voted 75-34 in favor of the bill , and Republican Gov. Phil Bryant said again Thursday that he would sign it.
 Because of necessary paperwork, it won't reach his desk until next week.
 The Senate passed the measure Tuesday.

-"We are protecting more women, we are protecting more children, by moving from 20 to 15 weeks," said House Judiciary B Committee Chairman Andy Gipson, a Braxton Republican.
-"By 15 weeks, you have a child in the womb who has a heartbeat, who for all practical purposes has taken on the form a person."
+"We are protecting more women, we are protecting more children," said House Judiciary B Committee Chairman Andy Gipson, a Braxton Republican.
+"By 15 weeks, you have a child in the womb who has a heartbeat, who for all practical purposes has taken on the form of a person."

 Under the Supreme Court's 1973 Roe v.
 Wade ruling establishing a nationwide right to abortion, states were permitted to restrict abortions after viability - the point when the fetus has a reasonable chance of surviving under normal conditions outside the uterus.
 The ruling offered no legal definition of viability, saying it could range between 24 and 28 weeks into a pregnancy.